victorangeloblancada/victorangeloblancada.github.io-jekyll/_posts/2017-12-13-innovation-human-productivity-and-machine-productivity.md

 This makes comparing the Google Home and Amazon Echo to the Apple HomePod difficult - the former two are a means to an end for Google and Amazon while the latter is Apple's attempt to prevent user churn by replicating the convenience of a smart speaker for those in the Apple ecosystem.
 Not to diss on Apple, but this has been the case for a few years now, with facial recognition and wireless charging debuting on Google's Nexus phones two full years before Samsung phones and a whopping six years(!) before the iPhone X. Funnily enough, in the case of Google's Goggles feature, which gives Nexus (and later, Pixel) users contextual information based on camera images, Google saw it fit to relaunch the exact same feature they already had under the new name Google Lens, in time for Samsung's launch of their Bixby assistant which had similar capabilities.

-# Innovation, Human Productivity, and Machine Productivity
+## Innovation, Human Productivity, & Machine Productivity

 The original article argued that technological benchmarking across industry leaders has led to stagnation, contrasting today's devices with the "groundbreaking" iPhone which the author credits with an increase of human productivity.
 First of all, if getting a first-generation iPhone led to an increase of productivity that a person did not have with existing smartphones circa 2007 such as the BlackBerry and Microsoft phones which both had email and a working graphical browser, then that person is simply not doing productivity right.
 As I have stated earlier, the iPhone shipped with the exact same feature set as its competitors and, until the introduction of the App Store, did not have any advantages apart from snazzy marketing and claims of being user-friendly and having a "cool" UI that showcased the tech industry's "mojo".
 I, for one, did not look at a phone with a music player and think, "the world of technology appears brighter than ever!"
 But I must digress.